 Amendment of factual information

-If the applicant is trying to amend purely factual personal information and the decision maker decides to grant the amendment, they should consider amending the information by alteration.
-'Altering' may include deletion of the information but not the destruction or disposal of the entire document.10
+Where an applicant applies to amend purely factual personal information and the decision maker decides to grant the amendment, they should consider amending the information by alteration.
+'Altering' includes deletion of the information but does not include the destruction or disposal of the entire document.16

 For example, where a decision maker is satisfied that the applicant’s date of birth in an agency database is incorrect, they can delete the incorrect date of birth and replace it with the correct date of birth.

-However, in some circumstances, it may be important to preserve the record, for example, because it may be needed as evidence in litigation or the Public Records Act 2002 (Qld) may require it to remain unaltered.
-In those circumstances, it may be more appropriate to amend the record by inserting a notation.
+However, in some circumstances the original record may need to be preserved, for example, because the Public Records Act 2002 (Qld) requires it to be retained unaltered.
+In those circumstances, a notation will be more appropriate.

 Amendment of opinion

-Sometimes applicants will seek to amend personal information which is an opinion, or advice or a recommendation based on an opinion, such as a medical or other professional report.
-These are generally specialist opinions based on facts and other information available to the author at the time of writing.
-For example, a doctor’s report will generally be based in part on the doctor’s own observations made during an examination of the patient.
+Applicants may apply to amend an opinion—or an advice or recommendation based on an opinion—which is also their personal information.
+These will generally be specialist opinions based on facts and information available to the author at the time of writing, often contained in a medical or other professional’s report.
+For example, in most circumstances a doctor’s report will be based on the doctor’s own observations made during an examination of the patient or the patient’s records.

 Opinion claimed to be incorrect